ohjinjin/SmartVideoPhone_Server/README.md

 # SmartVideoPhone_Server
 This Project's name is a SmartVideoPhone for Women

-The server recognizes the face using the Harr Cascade algorithm with OpenCV.
+The server detects and recognizes the face using the Harr Cascade algorithm with OpenCV.

 ## collect datas for training
 We can get 30 images for training like following image after executing **collect_datas.py**